HELIOS APP (Viking Centro App)

 Affinity Diagram with Clusters

-Gathered data was processed and displayed on sticky notes on Figjam.
-From raw data input from each client to assigning a theme to each card.
-Then, started to group the notes following different themes and topics they followed such motivations, feature requests, etc. As the last step, refined clusters were formed after merging notes together and consolidating overlapping data.
+Then, started to group the notes following different themes and topics they followed such as motivations, feature requests, etc. As the last step, refined clusters were formed after merging notes together and consolidating overlapping data.

-👀 Have a closer look at the
+🔎 Have a closer look at the

-What actual users DO?
+What do actual users DO?

 Track their metrics, such as sleep duration or weight, through mobile apps